Health placement unit FAQs

 Students who will be undertaking an interstate placement may require additional compliance documents before their placements can be confirmed.
 Each state also has its own requirements, which it is the student’s responsibility to meet.
 You can find out more about interstate requirements on the Australian Institute of Family Studies website.

 Most students need to complete fit testing before placement.
-The HPU will email you 6–8 weeks before your placement to book your appointment.
+The HPU will provide you with information how to go about this.

 Fit testing is free for Adelaide University students but masks are not provided.
 Placement sites will supply masks if needed.